 My husband and I believe we’ve found the best glucosamine supplement available.
 We don’t have to worry about ingredient purity and potency or side effects--we’ve chosen the right company with an ironclad guarantee (if it doesn't work, get your money back).

-From more than 20 years personal experience with the manufactuer and personal use of the product since 2003, including its reformulation in 2011, I confidently recommend New Advanced Joint Health Complex for glucosamine benefits.
+From nearly 30 years personal experience with the manufactuer and personal use of the joint product since 2003, including its reformulation in 2011, I confidently recommend Advanced Joint Health for glucosamine benefits.

 1. National Center for Complementary and Alternative Medicine (NCCAM), Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT), 2006 primary and 2008/2010 ancillary study results (links to three journal abstracts) http://nccam.nih.gov/research/results/gait/